-Loops matter because they allow programs to automate repetitive tasks.
-In practice, loops are used to read large amounts of data, process elements in arrays or lists, validate user input, create interactive menus, and support simulations or animations.
-Official Python and JavaScript documentation shows that iteration is the standard way to traverse collections of data and execute repeated logic consistently.
+In practice, loops are used for a wide range of purposes: reading large volumes of data, traversing elements in arrays or lists, running input validation, building interactive menus, and supporting simulations and animations.
+Python's and JavaScript's official documentation consistently show that iteration is the standard way to work with data collections.

 The Most Common Types of Loops